ttop/wordle_starting_guess/README.md

 And of course, take _all_ of this with a grain of salt: these suggestions might be optimal for a computer trying to guess, but it's entirely possible that the best approach for human brains is different.
 Maybe we'd be wiser to prioritize vowels, or first/last letters, or something else.
 But maybe these lists can still be useful as a menu of options.

-Looking at a few third word choices, it would appear that an uninformed, "generic" choice of third word really isn't very helpful.
-Here are a few examples:
+Looking at a few generic third word choices, it's hard to judge how successful they are by looking at their contribution to the total scores:

 	Ranked by average solution space reduction:
 						avg               worst             log